yrom1/torchy/README.md

 sh test.sh
 ```

-Running the tests requires: `cmake`, `torch` installed (on the version of Python accessed by the `python` command), `git`, and a C++ compiler.
+Running the tests requires: `cmake`, `make`, `torch` installed (on the version of Python accessed by the `python` command), `git`, and a C++ compiler.
 Note that these requirements are only for when you need to run the tests, otherwise except the C++ compiler they are not needed.